 The vast majority of WCT hikers will find themselves finishing the trail at a different place than they started.
 It is therefore important to factor in transportation costs as well as the mandatory fees.

 Bus is the most popular way to travel between the WCT’s trailheads.
-Here are the fees for the West Coast Trail Express (2023 prices):
+Here are the fees for the West Coast Trail Express (2024 prices TBC):

 |Bus journey||$CAD amount|

 |Gordon River to Nitinaht Junction |